winterland1989/Action.js/README.md

 });

 ```

-Yeah, it does work(and sometimes very useful), but we don't want to force our user to write like above, and we should throw `Error` in case user didn't `guard` them, so here let me present the final version of `go`:
+Yeah, it does work(and sometimes you want it work in this way), but:

++ we don't want to force our user to supply a `cb` like above

++ we should throw `Error` in case user didn't `guard` them

+So here let me present the final version of `go`:

 ```js
 Action.prototype.go = function(cb) {